Skip to content

 1. Navigate to E-mail > Server

-4. A new tab will appear.
-Complete the settings as explained the context-sensitive help.
+4. Enter the required information as explained the context-sensitive help.

 5. Update your configuration.